-The Overflow/PLUS scholarship is a brand new opportunity that just became law this year as A.R.S.
+The Overflow/PLUS scholarship is a brand new opportunity that just became law in 2012 as A.R.S.
 43-1089.03 (also known as the 'Switcher' credit).
 It is intended to give private schools additional help with their students' cost of tuition while still ensuring that the end result is budget positive for the state.

-This is accomplished by making this scholarship only available to parents who choose to send their students to a private school instead of a public or charter.
+This is accomplished by limiting scholarships from this source to certain qualifying student, such as those who switch to a private school instead of a public or charter.
 For every student no longer enrolled at a public school, the state no longer has to pay for that student's education, hence, a budget positive result.

 Students who are eligible fall under one of these categories (or here is an Overflow cheat-sheet):

-- Switchers: A student who switched from a public to a private school in the previous school year after having attended the public school for at least 90 days (or one full semester) before switching.
+- Switchers: A student who switched from an Arizona public school to a private school in the previous school year after having attended the public school for at least 90 days (or one full semester) before switching.
+This does include charters.

-- Kindergarteners (or a student with disabilities enrolled in a pre-school that offers services to students with disabilities).
+- Pre-K w/a disability: A student with disabilities (and an IEP) enrolled in a pre-school that offers services to students with disabilities will qualify.

 - Military: Students who are the dependents of a member of the U.S. Armed Forces who is stationed in Arizona pursuant to military orders.

-- Corporate/Overflow: A student who has already received a scholarship from the corporate tax credit* or Overflow/PLUS tax credit program, and has continued in private school ever since.
+- Corporate: A student who has already received a scholarship from the Corporate tax credit* in a previous school year, and has continued in private school since.

 *ACSTO is NOT a corporate source.
 Scholarships from the Original tax credit do not count.